- Are You Drinking Enough Water? HOT

 We've all heard that drinking water will help keep us healthy.
-But how much is really enough?
+But to be exact, how much water is really enough?

-Most adults will lose between two to three quarts of water per day by way of normal body functions, but those who live in or work in warmer environments tend to lose more.
-Athletes for example, need to drink more water to balance their bodily fluids.
+For normal body functions, adults will lose between two to three quarts of water per day.
+Those who live or work in warmer environments, however, tend to lose more water each day.
+For example, athletes need to drink more water to balance their bodily fluids.
 For those people, drinking more water will make up for the bigger loss of water they had through perspiration, as well as in the regulation of body temperature.

 - Drink twice as much as it takes to quench your thirst.